-Let’s start with responsive web design (rwd) definition.
+Let’s start with the responsive web design (RWD) definition.
 So what is responsive design?
 According to Google, the design of a website is responsive when it meets the needs of users that browse it on different devices.
 Hence, the layout of content adapts to a certain device depending on its size and capabilities.
-For example, on a smartphone, users see the content of an online store in one column, on a tablet in two columns, and a computer monitor shows a full-size version.
-Such automatic adjustment allows users to enjoy perfect browsing experience in any specific case.
-Calls to action, buttons, and other elements of a web resource display in a way that makes the usage as convenient as possible, eliminates the need to scroll, etc.
+For example, on a smartphone, users see the content of an online store in one column, on a tablet in two columns, and on a computer monitor shows a full-size version.
+Such automatic adjustment allows users to enjoy a perfect browsing experience in any specific case.
+Furthermore, calls to action, buttons, and other elements of a web resource are displayed in a way that makes the usage as convenient as possible, eliminates the need to scroll, etc.

-On 21 April 2015, Google launched a mobile-friendly algorithm, which takes into account whether websites are adapted to be browsed on mobile devices.
-This factor directly influences the ranking of an online store in search results for a certain query (only on mobile devices).
-You can check how your website looks on such devices with the help of a special analyzer.
+On 21 April 2015, Google launched a mobile-friendly algorithm, which considers whether websites are adapted to be browsed.
+This factor directly influences the ranking of an online store in search results for a certain query.
+You can check how website looks on such devices with the help of a special analyzer.

 Generally, responsive web design is no longer a fashionable trend.
-In the modern e-commerce world, it turns into a necessity.
-Despite the very user experience, a responsive layout also positively impacts the speed and SEO of an online store.
+However, in the modern e-commerce world, it turns into a necessity.
+Despite the same user experience, a responsive layout also positively impacts the speed and SEO of an online store.